MordantWastrel/cf_swarm/part-2-before-you-begin.md

 When possible, we include references to Windows resources \(including a cloud infrastructure host that offers them\) and we invite anyone who has been through this process with Windows and IIS to contribute to the guide.

-## Requirement \#4: A \(Reasonably\) Modern CF Engine
+## Requirement \#4: A \(Reasonably\) Modern CF Engine; preferably, Lucee 5+

 The glue that holds all the pieces together in any CF deployment is Commandbox with the [CFConfig](https://www.forgebox.io/view/commandbox-cfconfig) module.
-As of March 2018, CFConfig supports the following CF engines:
+As of December 2019, CFConfig supports the following CF engines:

 * Adobe Coldfusion 9\*
 * Adobe Coldfusion 10\*